Checklist for virtual events

 - carrying out a risk assessment.

 A Year 12 graduation is a traditional event with elements that will need to be adjusted to adhere to social distancing, health and safety requirements

 - Students must not be at the ceremony if they are sick.
-For health and safety considerations for school events visit the Term 3 learning guidelines for school staff page.
+For health and safety considerations for school events visit General COVID-19 requirements in our schools and workplaces.

 - Performances, musical numbers and guest speakers will need to be pre-recorded.
 For advice on pre-recording performances and speakers visit the Pre-recording section of this site.

 - Copyright policy must be adhered to for music and images used in a live streamed or online events.

 - practice social distancing – when sitting students for assembly (chairs) and during presentation of awards